tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

     When the user views the data containing macrons Then the macron characters should render properly across all supported devices and platforms

-- Tests should reflect real life scenarios
+- Tests should reflect real life scenarios including edge cases (e.g. long names of patients) and data quality issues (e.g. non-compliant historical data or missing information.

 - Automate testing where it can